 The EEPROM page erase operation can be executed when the mode selection bit, MODE, is set high.
 The EEPROM is capable of a 16-byte page erase.
 The internal page buffer will be cleared by hardware after power on reset.
 When the EEPROM erase enable control bit, namely EREN, is changed from "1" to "0", the internal page buffer will also be cleared.
 Note that when the EREN bit is changed from "0" to "1", the internal page buffer will not be cleared.
-The EEPROM address higher 5 bits are used to specify the desired page location while the lower 4 bits are used to point to the actual address.
+The EEPROM address higher 6 bits are used to specify the desired page location while the lower 4 bits are used to point to the actual address.
 In the page erase operation mode the lower 4-bit address value will automatically be incremented by one after each dummy data byte is written into the EED register.
-However, the higher 5-bit address value will not be incremented by hardware.
+However, the higher 6-bit address value will not be incremented by hardware.
 When the EEPROM address lower 4-bit value which is internally incremented by one in the page mode reaches the page boundary, known as 0FH, the EEPROM address lower 4-bit value will stop at 0FH.
 The EEPROM address will not "roll over".

-For page erase operations the start address of the desired EEPROM page should first be placed in the EEAH and EEAL registers and then write a dummy data into the EED register to tag address.
-After a dummy data is written, the current address is tagged and the lower 4-bit address value will be automatically incremented by one.
-As the maximum data length for a page is 16 bytes, when the address reaches the page boundary, 0FH, the address will not be further incremented but stop at the last address of the page.
-Note that the dummy write operations must be implemented to determine which addresses to be erased.
-When all desired addresses are tagged, then the EREN bit in the EEC register can be set high to enable erase operations and the ER bit must be immediately set high to initiate the EEPROM erase process.
+For page erase operations the start address of the desired EEPROM page should first be placed in the EEAH and EEAL registers and the dummy data to be written should be placed in the EED register.
+The maximum data length for a page is 16 bytes.
+Note that the write operation to the EED register is used to tag address, it must be implemented to determine which addresses to be erased.
+When the page dummy data is completely written, then the EREN bit in the EEC register should be set high to enable erase operations and the ER bit must be immediately set high to initiate the EEPROM erase process.
 These two instructions must be executed in two consecutive instruction cycles to activate an erase operation successfully.
 The global interrupt enable bit EMI should also first be cleared before implementing an erase operation and then set again after a valid erase activation procedure has completed.

 As the EEPROM erase cycle is controlled using an internal timer whose operation is asynchronous to microcontroller system clock, a certain time will elapse before the data will have been erased from the EEPROM.
 Detecting when the erase cycle has finished can be implemented either by polling the ER bit in the EEC register or by using the EEPROM interrupt.
-When the erase cycle terminates, the ER bit will be automatically cleared to zero by the microcontroller, indicating that the page data has been erased.
+When the erase cycle terminates, the ER bit will be automatically cleared to zero by the microcontroller, informing the user that the page data has been erased.
 The application program can therefore poll the ER bit to determine when the erase cycle has ended.
 After the erase operation is finished, the EREN bit will be cleared to zero by hardware.
 The Data EEPROM erased page content will all be zero after a page erase operation.